WenjieDu/PyPOTS/docs/index.rst

 ❖ Available Algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^
 PyPOTS supports imputation, classification, clustering, and forecasting tasks on multivariate time series with missing values.
 The currently available algorithms of four tasks are cataloged in the following table with four partitions.
 The paper references are all listed at the bottom of this readme file.
 Please refer to them if you want more details.

+🌟 Since **v0.2**, all neural-network models in PyPOTS has got hyperparameter-optimization support.
+This functionality is implemented with the `Microsoft NNI <https://github.com/microsoft/nni>`_ framework.

 ============================== ================ ======================================================================================== ====== =========
 Task                           Type             Algorithm                                                                                Year   Reference